Undergraduate Courses

 Topics

 This course introduces the postulates of quantum mechanics to develop the fundamental framework of quantum theory.
 A number of exactly soluble problems are treated in detail as examples.
 Perturbation theory is introduced in the context of understanding many body problems.
-Various applications to molecular spectroscopy and dynamics are covered in detail.
+Various applications to chemical bonding and molecular spectroscopy are covered in detail.

 Background